-The Dempster Highway, (Yukon Highway 5/Northwest Territories Route 8), completed in 1979, is a well maintained gravel and crushed stone road which extends 742 km/461 miles to Inuvik (Place of Man) an Inuit village 325 km/201 miles above the Arctic Circle in the Northwest Territories.
+The Dempster Highway, (Yukon Highway 5/Northwest Territories Route 8), was completed in 1979, is a well maintained gravel and crushed stone road which extends 742 km/461 miles to Inuvik (Place of Man) an Inuit village 325 km/201 miles above the Arctic Circle in the Northwest Territories.
 The Dempster Highway starts 40 km/25 miles east of Dawson City and 496 km/308 miles north of Whitehorse.
+It is 782 km from Dawson City to Inuvik

-This wilderness route spans remote regions of the Yukon cutting through two rugged mountain ranges, the Ogilvie and Richardson Mountains, miles of stunted spruce and alder “forests” (8′-12′ tall) in the Eagle Plains region, and elevated reaches of tundra, before dropping to the Mackenzie River and its flat aspen covered delta.
+This wilderness route spans remote regions of the Yukon cutting through two rugged mountain ranges, the Ogilvie and Richardson Mountains.
+Travellers will encounter miles of stunted spruce and alder “forests” (8′-12′ tall) in the Eagle Plains region, and elevated reaches of tundra, before dropping to the Mackenzie River and its flat aspen covered delta.

-Services are limited on the Dempster.
+On the Dempster Highway gas stations are limited.
 Gas, diesel fuel and repairs are available at Eagle Plains 365.7 km/227 miles, Ft.
 McPherson 555 km/345 miles, and at Inuvik.
 Appropriate preparation is essential.
+Camping on the Dempster Highway is possible at a few private campgrounds and provincial parks.
+See the highway road log below for details.

 Emergency services: Highway information 867-979-2040.
 Hospital 867-929-2955.
 Fire Station 867-929-2222.
 RCMP 867-929-2935.

-Road conditions can also vary drastically.
-Check in Dawson City, or at the Klondike River Lodge (at junction of Klondike and Dempster Highways) for road conditions before beginning your trip.
+Dempster Highway road conditions can also vary drastically.
+Check at the Dawson City Visitor Info Centre or at the Klondike River Lodge (at junction of Klondike and Dempster Highways) for current road conditions before beginning your trip.
 Signs at Eagle Plains remind you to check conditions again before venturing beyond that location.
 The Western Arctic Visitor Center on Front Street in Dawson City has all the latest information on the Dempster Highway and the NWT.
 Open June to September.
+For up to date conditions on the Highways, you can call 1-867-456-7623 or dial 511 for Current Road Conditions (While in the Yukon).

 Klondike River Lodge.
 867-993-6892.